Interested in flying with us? New to drones? Just want to see more? Here's how you can get involved...

 Weekly Racing @ Route 47

-The Twin Cities' first and only weekly #DroneRacing event series happens every Tuesday at Route 47 Pub & Grub in Fridley, MN from 7-9 PM.
+The Twin Cities' first and only weekly #DroneRacing event series will resume on September 11 every Tuesday at Route 47 Pub & Grub in Fridley, MN from 7-830 PM.
 Come see the sport of the future through the eyes of the pilots 😎 and get great deals on menu items if you can pick the winners.
 Kids are welcome and they're gonna love it 😍.

 To qualify to race at these events, you must post a top time locally on our time trial track (we currently use UTT7 if you want to practice at home).
 Request access to our Hydra FPV Flyers Facebook group or just come to one of our races at Route 47 to learn more.